teejay-tems/Restaurant-Orders-Analysis/README.md

 |588|Korean Beef Bowl|
 |583|Cheeseburger|
 |571|French Fries|

+Based on the data, we should focus on developing more menu items for American and Asian cuisines.
+These categories consistently showed high customer demand, with items like "Hamburger " and "Edamame" being top sellers.
+Expanding these sections could further capitalize on their popularity and attract more diners.
+Additionally, enhancing the variety within these cuisines may lead to increased customer satisfaction and repeat business.
+Investing in Italian and American and Asian cuisine development aligns with current customer preferences and offers potential for revenue growth.

 ## Data Visualization
 This data visualization was created using Power BI, each visual created displays information for each question in the business objective.